mozmeao/agile-task-force/how-we-work/template.md

 ## Daily Standups

-*How / when to stand ups occur, what happens during a meeting*
+*How / when to stand ups occur, what happens during a meeting, be brief!*

 ## Retrospectives

-*How does the team to Retrospectives.*
+*How does the team to Retrospectives.Again.. be brief!*